 The Certificate in Sustainability is offered by the USask School of Environment and Sustainability (SENS).
 Located on the third floor of Kirk Hall, SENS is an international model of excellence and destination site for interdisciplinary, problem-oriented and experience-based graduate and undergraduate learning for issues dealing with environment and sustainability.

 - You cannot enter this program directly from high school

 - You can begin this program off-campus

-The program can begin in your second year.
+The program can begin in your second year of undergraduate study.
 This certificate requires the completion of 21 credit units including:

-- 9 credit units chosen from a defined course list in a chosen area of focus
+- 9 credit units chosen from one of three areas of focus:

 - Natural Resources and Sustainability Focus